Coronavirus: France announces first COVID-19 death in Europe | DW | 15.02.2020

-Anyone returning to Beijing must to go into quarantine for 14 days or risk punishment.
-The new measures were ordered by the capital's virus prevention working group and announced by Chinese state media a late on Friday.
+Beijing also announced that anyone returning to the capital city must to go into quarantine for 14 days or risk punishment.
+The latest steps to contain the virus were ordered by the capital's virus prevention working group and announced by Chinese state media late on Friday.

 The working group warned there will be legal consequences for those who do not comply with the self-imposed 14-day quarantine.
 It did not elaborate on how the isolation will be enforced or what the punishment would be.